 Since this article is a perspective paper, the goal is not to discuss the experimental results per se, but to promote a novel approach that the model illustrates.

 # Reviewer 2 EVALUATION Please list your revision requests for the authors and provide your detailed comments, including highlighting limitations and strengths of the study and evaluating the validity of the results, and data interpretation.
 If you have additional comments based on Q2 and Q3 you can add them as well.
 General Evaluation: Main findings of the manuscript The authors aim to improve our understanding of the predator-prey relationship by including an explicit consideration of the movement of the organisms involved, and hence of mechanics.
 They provide a model that derives classical parameters of a functional response from body size or organisms involved and physical factors of the medium, which can be easily measured.
 The novelty is that parameters are not estimated from observational predation data.
 Limitations: Some wording could be changed for clarity and brevity.
 In addition, the authors need to provide quantitative data on the model fits, and need to better highlight the novelty of the study.
 Strengths: Provision of a model that derives classical parameters of a functional response from the easily measured parameters body size and physical factors.
 Use of the model means that the parameters so not need to be estimated from observational predation data.
 Specific Evaluation: Title: 1) Line 1: Can “biomechanical” be changed to something more informative?
 Line 100 talks about physical properties, which seems like it should be in the title.

+We changed the title accordingly.
+The title is now: “Inferring size-based functional response in aquatic and terrestrial systems from the physical properties of the medium”.

 Introduction: 2) Lines 52-58: Has this relationship of the FR to size already been well established?
 Need to focus on the novelty of this study.

 We edited the paragraph accordingly (lines 57-59).
+We explained that our understanding of this well-known relationship would be improved by incorporating the physical medium in models.

 3) Lines 55-58: Could add more references from the marine realm in addition to Williams et al., such as Miller, T. J., Crowder, L. B., Rice, J. A., & Binkowski, F. P. (1992).
 Body size and the ontogeny of the functional response in fishes.
 Canadian Journal of Fisheries and Aquatic Sciences, 49(4), 805-812.